How To Write Underdog Sports Movies In Ten Easy Steps

 8. Montage!

 Okay, now your team is hot, they’re winning, or your athlete is kicking ass in training, and everyone’s getting a little nookie on the side.
-Your story is switching gears and ramping up and you’re running out of pages and screentime.
+Your story is switching gears and ramping up and you’re running out of pages and screen time.
 Time for a montage.
 Let’s see everyone progressing a little more with each cut, and feel free to throw in some shots of your scowling villains, so we remember how much we hate them.
-Your montage can be simple—one of the most effective scenes of all time is Rocky’s jogging through the streets of Philadelphia.

 9. Kick Off the Big Game

 You’re already at the big climax—that was fast!
 There’s lots of hype, lots of nerves, and lots of dramatic stakes for all of our characters.
-This is the culmination of all their hard work, and of course they’re up against the jerks from Act One.
+This is the culmination of all their hard work, and of course, they’re up against the jerks from Act One.
 Sometimes it looks like our heroes are winning, but then it seems like they’re losing.
-Usually it all comes down to one big play….
+Usually, it all comes down to one big play.

 10. Wrap It Up with Lessons Learned